23 Best Business Blog Examples In 2024

 Built with: HubSpot CMS

-HubSpot Blog’s home page has loads of content on display, broken down into sections, so everything is easy to reach and discover.
+The HubSpot Blog’s home page displays loads of content, broken down into sections, so everything is easy to reach and discover.

-It starts with featured posts followed by the latest articles in different categories and more.
+It starts with featured posts, the latest articles in different categories, and more.
 But you can also find the categories in the mega menu that sticks to the top of the screen.

 11. The Verge